bluesky/ophyd-async/main/_sources/how-to/write-tests-for-devices.rst.txt

 Mock Backend
 ------------

 Ophyd devices initialized with a mock backend behave in a similar way to mocks, without requiring you to mock out all the dependencies and internals.
-The `DeviceCollector` can initialize any number of devices, and their signals and sub-devices (recursively), with a mock backend.
+The `init_devices` can initialize any number of devices, and their signals and sub-devices (recursively), with a mock backend.

 .. literalinclude:: ../../tests/epics/demo/test_demo.py
    :pyobject: mock_sensor